microsoft/Excel-Labs/README.md

 Advanced formula environment makes it easy to create, edit, and reuse formulas and named LAMBDA functions.

 While Excel Name Manager lets you name and reuse any formula, including functions defined with LAMBDA, the interface makes it difficult to author these formulas.
 Common features that make programming easier are missing, such as immediate inline errors and syntax highlighting.
 Advanced formula environment fills this gap.
-It’s an interface for the Name Manager that is designed for formula authoring.
+It’s an interface for the Excel Name Manager that is designed for formula authoring.
 Using the advanced formula environment, you can:

 - Write formulas using an editor that supports inline errors, IntelliSense, comments, and more.
 - Indent formulas, making them easier to read.